bratislava/bratislava.github.io/docs/recipes/alerting/resource_alert.md

   14. You can also select what you want to do in case of missing data
   ![alert conditions](./.attachments/alert_condition_info.png "Alert Conditions Info")

-Now, we are done with the alert and you can <font color="white" style={{background-color: '#3871dc', padding: '2px'}}>**"Save and exit"**</font>, and the alert would start running.
+Now, we are done with the alert and you can <font color="white" style={{backgroundColor: '#3871dc', padding: '2px'}}>**"Save and exit"**</font>, and the alert would start running.
 But it might be beneficial to put some more information about it.
 You can do it the next section and put there some `Description` and `Summary`.

 ![summary and description of alerts](./.attachments/summary_description_alert_info.png "Summary and Description for the alert")